def671/Zth-electron-wallet/README.md

-# Xerom Desktop Wallet
+# Zether Desktop Wallet

 **Clone and run to see it in action.**

-This is a desktop wallet for the [Xerom](https://xerom.org/) project.
+This is a desktop wallet for the [Zether](https://zether.org/) project.

 ## To Use